fvphd/Machine-Learning-CMSC478-Spring-2022/README.md

-# CMSC478-Spring-2022
+# Machine-Learning-CMSC478-Spring-2022
-Slides and course materials of CMSC478 Machine Learning Course at UMBC
+Instructor: Dr. Fereydoon Vafaei

-Instructor: Fereydoon Vafaei
+The course materials of CMSC478 Machine Learning Course at University of Maryland, BC.

 All Rights Reserved - 2022